biglocalnews/prefect-flow-template/README.md

 ),
 ```

-With all that in hand, you should be ready to release.
+### Make a release

+Phew.
+That's it.
+Not you can go to the releases panel for your repo on GitHub, punch in a new version tag like `0.0.1` and hit the big green button.
+That should trigger a new process in your Actions tab, where the push of the tagged commit will trigger the release.

 ## Releasing

-OTheur release process is automated as a [continuous deployment](https://en.wikipedia.org/wiki/Continuous_deployment) via the [GitHub Actions](https://github.com/features/actions) framework.
+Our release process is automated as a [continuous deployment](https://en.wikipedia.org/wiki/Continuous_deployment) via the [GitHub Actions](https://github.com/features/actions) framework.
 The logic that governs the process is stored [in the `workflows` directory](tree/.github/workflows/continuous-deployment.yml).

 That means that everything necessary to make a release can be done with a few clicks on the GitHub website.
 All you need to do is make a tagged release at  then wait for the computers to handle the job.